Skip to content

 orchestrator-0 1/1 Running 0 4s

-This example is for a simple deployment that allows for agents to provide execution environments.
+This example is for a simple deployment that allows agents to provide execution environments.

 Agents are tools that are deployed on execution environments that query for work to do.
 They are useful if you cannot install an SSH server on your execution environments, or if the SSH server implementation available on its operating system has limitations that prevent proper execution (such as on Windows).